PowerActions help you connect Qntrl with third-party applications using secure authorized connections.

 View PowerActions and Connections

-To view all the PowerActions and Connections configured in your organization:
+To view PowerActions and Connections:

-- Navigate to
+- Navigate to settings

-and select Integrations. - Select PowerActions.
+>> Extensions >> Integrations. - Select PowerActions.

-- The PowerActions tab lists all the actions configured.
+The PowerActions tab lists all configured actions.

-Track Usage in PowerActions
+Track in PowerAction Usage

 Each organization in Qntrl is provided with a 100-point credit each month.
 Every time a PowerAction is executed, a 1-point credit is deducted.
 If the entire credit gets exhausted, PowerActions will fail to execute.